rocky-linux/documentation/docs/guides/email/01-email-system.md

 ![legend01](./email-images/email-system02.jpg)

-Postfix determines whether a emails sent from a client belongs to the local or external domain.
-If it belongs to the local domain, the emails will be stored to the mail box in the local domain.
+Postfix determines whether an email sent from a client belongs to the local or external domain.
+If it belongs to the local domain, the email will be stored in the local domain mailbox.
 If the email sent belongs to an external domain, it is forwarded to another MTA (the user's identity needs to be verified from the database before forwarding).

 ### The process of receiving emails by the client